 How the CAA works to ensure safety when volcanic ash enters UK airspace.

 Volcanic ash can adversely affect aircraft in a number of ways.
 Jet aircraft engines in particular are susceptible to damage from volcanic ash.
 That's why there are comprehensive safety arrangements in place.
-As a result of the work that has been undertaken since the 2010 ash crisis and arrangements that have been put in place since, we are confident that high levels of public safety can be maintained, whilst minimising and distruption.
+As a result of the work that has been undertaken since the 2010 ash crisis and arrangements that have been put in place since, we are confident that high levels of public safety can be maintained, while minimising and disruption.

 These improvements include:

-The CAA can't stop volcanic activity, but we are continuing to work with the aviation industry to develop further techincal solutions that will increase flying when we are sure it is safe to do so and are endeavouring to ensure interruption is kept to a minimum.
+The CAA can't stop volcanic activity, but we are continuing to work with the aviation industry to develop further technical solutions that will increase flying when we are sure it is safe to do so and are endeavouring to ensure interruption is kept to a minimum.